 Decorating with faux succulents looks just as pretty as the real ones!
-Check out how I made this DIY faux succulent terrarium in just 5 minutes!
+Check out how I made this DIY succulent fake terrarium in just 5 minutes!

 Hello and welcome back to another month of Create with Me DIY Challenge!

 I’m starting to really love this monthly challenge!
 Having our readers pick a random craft supply to make something with really forces me to think outside the box.

 The last couple of months have been pretty tricky, especially last month’s DIY material – book pages!

 But, this month you took it easy on us and picked succulents.
 I originally thought about making a succulent wreath but decided to really take the easy way out with this challenge and do a DIY Fake terrarium.